GraniteLabsAI/granitelabs-site/docs/documentation-map.md

 ## ✅ Result

-A clear map of how Granite Labs documentation, systems, and workflows fit together.
+A clear map of how GraniteLabs documentation, systems, and workflows fit together.